22,000 watch Newcastle win on St James' Park debut

-Women's Football: Newcastle United play in front of 22,134 at St James' Park
+Newcastle United's women's team play in front of 22,134 on St James' Park debut

 Last updated on .From the section Women's Football